 Fontanafredda celebrate the 165° Anniversary

-Fontanafredda celebrates 165 years since its foundation: a path that reflects trust in the present, looking boldly to the future.
+Fontanafredda celebrates 165 years since its foundation: a path that reflects trust in the present, looking with courage to the future

 Barolo was not born by chance.
 “If you really love me give me that estate”